 The nuances mentioned above can help us understand the paths your customers take to complete their first purchase.
-This will help your marketing team to improve their campaigns and expedite buying decisions.
+This will help your team to improve their marketing campaigns and expedite buying decisions.

-How to Use Cohort Analysis for Retention
+How to Use Cohort Analysis for Customer Retention

 Cost of New Acquisition Channels

 If your team is exploring new acquisition channels, then cohorts can help your teams optimize acquisition costs and focus on profitable channels.